SAFR Reporting Standard

 Attestation is a layer within the single Quarterly Update, not a separate report.
 A Quarterly Update declares its grade, and the higher grade simply adds an independent assurance wrapper to the same numbers.

-Grade one is a self-attested conforming feed: the venture’s data, mapped to this Standard, asserted by the venture and machine-readable.
+Grade one is a self-attested conforming Feed: the venture’s data, mapped to this Standard, asserted by the venture and machine-readable.

 Grade two adds independent third-party attestation of the Ledger Base computation, under agreed-upon procedures or an equivalent standard, recorded with the attestor’s identity, the date, the procedures applied, and a content hash of the signed attestation artifact.
 Grade two is required for every graduation, where an outside party is relying on the venture’s reported worth to cross a prior claim onto these rails.